SummitRoute/igloo/README.md

 Testing
 -------
+You likely don't have a real Windows kernel code signing cert.
+An EV Code Signing Certificate with Hardware Token that is valid for 3 years can be obtained from Digicert for about $500.
+Even if you have a real cert, you shouldn't connect it to your development system if your development system has Internet access.
+So you'll want to use a test cert.
+You can generate one or use the SR_Test.cer that I've included in the repo at ./installer/SR_test.cr

+# Install the test certificate
 You have to install the SR_Test.cer certificate on the test system.
+The way in which I do this is sloppy, so you'll want to do this in a VM.

 This can only be done in the following way (do not just double-click on the cert to try to install it):
 - Run mmc.exe as Administrator
 - Click File -> "Add Remove Snap-in".
 Select "Certificates" and click "Add".
 Choose "Computer account" from the options.
 Click "Finish".
 - Browse to "Console Root" -> "Certificates (Local Computer)" -> "Trusted Root Certification Authorities" -> "Certificates".